1860 Democratic National Conventions: Baltimore convention (Southern Democratic)

-A second convention assembled at Baltimore on June 23, 1860.
-It was composed chiefly of the delegates who had just withdrawn from the Northern Democratic convention.
-One of their first acts was to abrogate the two-thirds rule, as had been done by the Douglas convention.
-Both conventions acted under the same necessity, because the preservation of this rule would have prevented a nomination by either.
+A second convention assembled at Instituted Hall in Baltimore on June 23, 1860.
+It was composed chiefly of the delegates who had walked out of or boycotted the Northern Democratic convention.

+One of their first acts was to abrogate the two-thirds rule, as had been done by the Douglas convention: both conventions acted under the same necessity, since there were insufficient delegates remaining to allow the preservation of this rule at either convention.

-The majority resolutions, whose replacement by the minority report facilitated the breakup of the Charleston convention, were reported and "adopted unanimously, amid great applause."
+The majority resolutions, whose replacement by the minority report facilitated the collapse of the Charleston convention, were reported and adopted unanimously, amid great applause.

 Presidential balloting

 After the adoption of the majority resolutions, the convention proceeded to select their candidates.
 Four names were placed in nomination: Breckinridge, Dickinson, Hunter, and Lane.

 Presidential candidates

 Despite instructions from their state convention, the Mississippi delegation, with Jefferson Davis' concurrence, desired that his name be removed from possible consideration for the sake of harmony.
 The names of Hunter and Lane were subsequently withdrawn in the spirit of harmony and unanimity.
-After New York had cast an obligatory vote for Dickinson, Breckinridge was declared the unanimous choice of the convention for President.
+After New York cast an obligatory vote for Dickinson, Breckinridge was declared the unanimous choice of the convention for president.